 - Certified Information Security Manager (CISM) - there's growing recognition for the CISM, offered by ISACA.
 As the name suggests, the qualification is designed for security managers.
 It's an expert-level certification that proves skills in risk management and enterprise security systems.

 - Certified Information Systems Security Professional (CISSP) - the CISSP is among the most sought-after certifications in security.
 Achieving the CISSP certification is a career highlight and is aimed at the top-tier of cyber security professionals.

 To even sit the exam, you'll need five years of cyber security work experience.
 Graduates that begin their career directly after university will be able to achieve this certification sooner.

-When progressing your cyber security career, consider additional background qualifications you could earn to broaden your skillset:
+When progressing your cyber security career, consider additional background qualifications that could broaden your skillset:

 - Certified Network Defender - to learn about network security.

-- CCSP - to build expert cloud security knowledge.
+- (ISC)2 CCSP - to build expert cloud security knowledge.

 The value of people skills

 Developing people skills and the ability to communicate are key within cyber security.
 Even if you're the smartest person in the room, you're at a disadvantage if you can't explain the importance of the flaw you've just uncovered.

 Knowledge of the commercial aspects of the job and of the wider picture outside of IT is also advantageous.
 These skills can be taught through certifications, like the CISM, which also teaches the language of business.